- Shows and Tickets

 London’s Four-Star Smash, Lolita Chakrabarti's RED VELVET,

-Current Off Broadway hit, Dominique Morisseau’s SKELETON CREW
+Current Off Broadway hit, Dominique Morisseau’s SKELETON CREW,

-Benjamin Scheuer’s Rock ’N’ Roll Journey THE LION
+Benjamin Scheuer’s Rock ’N’ Roll Journey THE LION,

 and the Previously Announced West Coast Premiere Musical